textkernel/oneui/README.md

 <script type="text/javascript" src="/css-vars-config.js"></script>
 ```

-or via npm and load the config progrematically.
+or via npm and load the config programmatically.
 See details in the [package documentation page](https://www.npmjs.com/package/css-vars-ponyfill).

 See [cofig file](example/public/css-vars-config) in example app.